 - It is essential that as much patient care as possible is delivered during the normal working day, rather than out of hours.
 We think that this is a key issue for patient safety, and the daytime staffing of wards should be such as to minimise ‘legacy’ work.

-- Service must always support training and we have concerns that the significant increase in consultant-delivered care may limit the opportunities for trainees to acquire experience in decision making.
-We urge trusts to recognise trainees’ educational needs when implementing consultant-delivered services.
+- Service must always support training and we have concerns that the significant increase in consultant-delivered care may limit the opportunities for resident doctors to acquire experience in decision making.
+We urge trusts to recognise residents’ educational needs when implementing consultant-delivered services.

 - There must always be sufficient time available to speak with patients and their families and carers to ensure that all the relevant issues are known to the medical team who are caring for that patient.
 This is particularly important when a patient is unable to represent themselves adequately.